 Jehoahaz ignored the righteous work his father had done and went back to the practices of Amon and Manasseh.
 This may have included sacrificing children and the return to other gods.
 He lasted three months when Pharaoh Neco came in and took him to Egypt where he died.

 He ruled eleven years and then died; he was thirty-six when he died.
 He had fathered Jehoiachin at eighteen.
-In 2 Kings 24 it explains some of his deeds were still due to the acts of Manasseh, and the judgement that had been pronounced.
+In 2 Kings 24, it explains some of his deeds were still due to the acts of Manasseh, and the judgment that had been pronounced.

 Jehoiachin – His name means “Yahweh supports” and it shows.
 His rule started when he was eighteen and it lasted three months.
 He was taken to Babylon and stayed in prison until he was fifty-five years old.
 The reason he is so important, he is the grandfather of Zerubbabel.
 Kings and Chronicles don’t give much about him, so read Jeremiah 22:24 – 30.
 Then temper this with Haggai 2: 23.

 A signet ring lost and then restored.
 Jeremiah 23 then talks about The Branch and this theme is repeated in Zechariah 3:8 (which is in the time frame of Haggai).
 Jeremiah 24 completes the Lord’s thoughts about him and the other exiles.
 If you only read Jeremiah 22 it is easy to get the impression that God “hates” Jehoiachin; actually, God did him a favor by bringing them out of Jerusalem.
 (A side note here is that Zedekiah was also in prison with Jehoiachin but it never mentions Zedekiah receiving favor and being freed.
 Also, the names in 1 Chronicles are the “changed” names!
 It seems everyone bought into the changes.)